-Will Mediation Work for My Morris County Divorce?
+Will Mediation Work for My Divorce?
+Randolph Divorce Mediators

 No one solution is right for every dispute.
 While mediation can be adopted to work in many different situations, the fact of the matter is that it requires a commitment from both parties to work together, and find common ground compromises in many different areas.

 At Jacobs Berger, LLC, we encourage our clients to choose the mediation process over divorce litigation, but only when we believe that mediation can and will work for you.
 Contact our firm to schedule an honest and thorough assessment of your unique situation today.

 At The Law Office of Jacobs Berger, our attorneys have extensive experience helping our clients to more peaceably, privately, inexpensively, and efficiently resolve their divorce issues through the mediation process in Randolph, Madison, Tewksbury, Morristown, and the greater Morris County area.

 The unique approach of our firm focuses on helping clients to construct the building blocks for a successful legal, financial, and parental future, rather than tearing down all that you have worked to achieve through contentious, and often unnecessary, litigation.